-Speak with a Massachusetts tax attorney about your IRS issue.
+Speak with a tax attorney before responding to an IRS notice.

 An IRS notice does not always mean you are being audited or accused of wrongdoing.
 However, it does mean that the IRS has identified an issue that requires attention.